SK 48

-SK 48 is a fossilised skull of the species Paranthropus robustus.
-It was found at Swartkrans, South Africa, in 1948 by palaeontologist Robert Broom.
-Estimated to be about 1.8 million years old, it is characterised by a robust appearance, bulging and continuous brow, broad flat face and a deep jaw with large chewing teeth/muscle attachments.
+SK 48 is a fossilized skull of the species Paranthropus robustus.
+It was found at Swartkrans, South Africa, in 1950 by a quarry-worker.
+Estimated to be about 1.8 million years old, it is characterized by a robust appearance, bulging and continuous brow, broad flat face and a deep jaw with large chewing teeth/muscle attachments.
+It retained a canine, premolar and three molars.
+SK 48 was an adult at the time of death, indicated by all three molars being present.
+In 1952, paleontologist Robert Broom inferred that it is a female due to the diminutive sagittal crest.

 The mandible SK 23 was discovered at the same time and in the same location.
 Even though studies indicate that it came from a separate individual, the two fossils are considered so closely related that they can be studied together.
 The mandible is also very robust and contains a complete dentition.